mrtztg/terraform-notes/README.md

     - Doesn't just separated by resource type.
     - Group resources in a logical manner.
 Like "game module" or "analytics module"
     - Provide useful defaults
-    - Expose input values to allow necessary customization + composition
+    - Expose input values to allow necessary customization + composition.
+For example, domain name, ec2 instance type, db name, so on better to exposed
     - Return outputs to make further integrations possible
+    -